What actually works for muscle recovery—and what doesn’t

 But does it work?

-Because of its popularity and perhaps simplicity, ice baths are among the most studied muscle recovery methods.
+Because of its popularity and perhaps simplicity (any large bucket of water and ice or even a cold stream or river will do), ice baths are among the most studied muscle recovery methods.
 The idea is that the prolonged, super-cold temperatures reduce the swelling and pain that comes along with muscle damage.
 (Most of the time, the swelling is so slight that it’s mostly unnoticeable for an every day exerciser.)
 However, Dabbs points out, and several recent studies suggest, that that reduction in swelling might also hinder the recovery process since swelling is essential for muscles to recover and regain their strength.

 As to whether it works to reduce pain, some studies show it does and some that it doesn’t.
 On the whole, ice baths do seem to provide a reduction in associated pain, but the amount it does so might not be any better than the placebo effect.